Alluxio/alluxio/docs/en/File-System-API.md

 Alluxio supports custom policies, so you can also develop your own policy appropriate for your workload by implementing interface `alluxio.client.file.policyFileWriteLocationPolicy`.
 Note that a default policy must have an empty constructor.
 And to use ASYNC_THROUGH write type, all the blocks of a file must be written to the same worker.

-### Tier policy
+### Write Tier

-Alluxio provides a policy allowing a client to select a tier preference when writing blocks to a local worker.
-Currently the policy preference is specific to local workers only, not remote workers;
-remote workers will write blocks to the highest tier.
+Alluxio allows a client to select a tier preference when writing blocks to a local worker.
+Currently this policy preference exists only for local workers, not remote workers; remote workers will write blocks to the highest tier.

-Below is a table of the expected behaviors of the different `WriteTier` policies:
+Below is a table of the expected behaviors of the different `WriteTier` options:
 <table class="table table-striped">
 <tr><th>Write Tier</th><th>Behavior</th>
 </tr>